google/web-prototyping-tool/firebase/README.md

 root realm.
 It is used to initialize and bootstrap the Cloud Functions realm.

 # 1. and 2.
 Firebase CLI & local project setup

-Min-Zhong has done the setup, so there is no need to do these steps again.
-However, reading through these steps helps clarify the realms concept, so please definitely give these steps a glimpse.

 Steps are adapted from the [official documentation](https://firebase.google.com/docs/functions/get-started).